SDM-TIB/DeTrusty/README.md

 The Web interface uses the JavaScript library [YASGUI](https://triply.cc/docs/yasgui).
 If you started the container as described above, the interface is accessible at `localhost:5000/sparql`.

+Starting with version 0.11.0, the GUI of DeTrusty also produces the query execution plan of a SPARQL query.
+If you started the container as described above, the query plan interface is accessible at `localhost:5000/query_plan`.

 ### DeTrusty as a Library
 Starting with version 0.5.0, DeTrusty can also be used as a library.
 You first need to install it via `python3 -m pip install DeTrusty`.
 The following example script shows how you can use DeTrusty within your project.